jm/toybox/README.md

 your users' downstream code as well.
-So, for example, if `jm/Geometry` depends on `you/Things` and a user added the `Geometry` library to their project's `Boxfile`, the dependency list shown by `toybox info` would list both of xthose dependencies as being in their toybox bundle.
+So, for example, if `jm/Geometry` depends on `you/Things` and a user added the `Geometry` library to their project's `Boxfile`, the dependency list shown by `toybox info` would list both of those dependencies as being in their toybox bundle.

 ### Making a release